brettellebi/human_traits_fst/README.md

 # racist_hypothesis
-Are differences in IQ between races attributable to genetics?
+Are differences in educational attainment between races attributable to genetics?